Vold3mort/Quansheng-UV-K5-Mods/README.md

 ENABLE_SHOW_CHARGE_LEVEL           := 1       show the charge level when the radio is on charge ENABLE_REVERSE_BAT_SYMBOL          := 0       mirror the battery symbol on the status bar (+ pole on the right) ENABLE_NO_CODE_SCAN_TIMEOUT        := 1       disable 32-sec CTCSS/DCS scan timeout (press exit butt instead of time-out to end scan)
-ENABLE_AM_FIX                      := 1       dynamically adjust the front end gains when in AM mode to help prevent AM demodulator saturation, ignore the on-screen RSSI level (for now)
-ENABLE_AM_FIX_SHOW_DATA            := 0       show debug data for the AM fix ENABLE_SQUELCH_MORE_SENSITIVE      := 0       make squelch levels a little bit more sensitive - this has been reported to cause radio freeze in presence of strong signals
+ENABLE_SQUELCH_MORE_SENSITIVE      := 0       make squelch levels a little bit more sensitive - this has been reported to cause radio freeze in presence of strong signals
 ENABLE_FASTER_CHANNEL_SCAN         := 1       increases the channel scan speed, but the squelch is also made more twitchy ENABLE_RSSI_BAR                    := 1       enable a dBm/Sn RSSI bar graph level in place of the little antenna symbols